-- TripAdvisor.
-Not so much photographer-oriented but it could also provide valuable textual data when you already have a list of locations.
-People here also upload photos, and it’s easy to understand if the place holds any photographic potential.
+- Trip Advisor.
+It’s not as photographer-oriented as other sites.
+But it could provide valuable contextual data when you already have a list of locations.
+People here also upload photos, so it’s easy to see if the place holds any photographic potential.

 5. Look Out For Special Conditions

-A great example is a Centennial Park here in Sydney.
+A great example is Centennial Park in Sydney.
 On a regular day, it looks nice but ordinary.
 But I figured it used to be a swamp.
 It means it holds water for a long time.

-Pro tip: Do not run away immediately if the weathers bad.
+Do not run away immediately if the weather is bad.
 Remember an old saying about the rainbow after the rain?
 Give nature a chance.
 Maybe it will show you some magic.
 And patience leads to some unbelievable results.

 6. Plan Enough Time

-Also, for me, I need some extra time to get myself to the right mood.
-I can’t jump out of the car and start shooting right away.
+As for me, I need some extra time to get myself in the right mood.
+I can’t just jump out of the car and start shooting right away.

 7. Research Less Famous Places